 4. Chronic Diseases:

-• Regular consumption of refined is linked to an increased risk of chronic diseases like heart disease, type 2 diabetes, and certain cancers.
+• Regularly consuming refined grains increases the risk of chronic diseases such as heart disease, type 2 diabetes, and certain cancers.

 The key difference between European regulations and American regulations lies in that Europe takes a precautionary approach.
 They ban many additives that may be linked to potential health risks.
 On the other hand, the FDA still permits their use based on the “generally recognized as safe” designation until proven.